“Wow, that is beautiful,” Wyn said appreciatively

 towered high above an ocean that was an even deeper brown-red.

-how it looks just now,” The Doctor told her.
-“Wait half an
+“That’s how it looks just now,” The Doctor told her.

 “Wow, really?”
-Wyn watched fascinated as The Doctor did whatever
+Wyn watched as The Doctor did whatever it was

-it was he did with the console when they landed anywhere.
-And it did just
+he did with the console when they landed anywhere.
+The colours did just

 as he said.
 Very slowly, the reddish colours were banished, to be replaced